mangalam-research/wed/doc/tech_notes.rst

-Every time a build is performed, the building process stores information about the build into a file which at run time is available as a module at the ``lib/wed/build-info`` location (relative to the root of the build directory).
+Every time a build is performed, the building process stores information about the build into a file which at run time is available as a module at the ``lib/wed/build-info`` location relative to the root of the build directory.
 This module contains two fields:

 * ``desc`` is a description of the build.
 This string is created by running ``git describe`` and adding to the result the string